 Are you others-centered?
 We are living in perhaps the most selfish and self-centered generation to date.
 Life in this 21st century is all about getting from others to benefit yourself.
-Recently the world of marketing and the religious system began to understand that to get from the consumer you must give first.
+Recently the world of marketing and the religious system began to understand that to get from the consumer, you must give first.
 The problem is the hidden agenda, and like good CPA’s, they understand that in the long run they will have an advantage and be able to turn a profit from you.
-Say hello to the zero percent interest, free lunch with political promises, special first time visitor benefits, one dollar new pet exams, “BOGO” (two for one) grocery deals, be prepared to be wined and dined to get you in bed, and I could go on and on.
+Say hello to the zero percent interest, free lunch with political promises, special first-time visitor benefits, one-dollar new pet exams, “BOGO” (two for one) grocery deals, and be prepared to be wined and dined to get you in bed, and I could go on and on.

 The problem here is that as Christians we should not be influenced in any part of our life by the spirit of this age.